harichowdary-aluri/spring-boot-marketplace/README.md

    - categoryId
    - name

+  ## Testing for Spring Application <a name="testing"></a>
+   Either [JUnit](https://junit.org/junit4/) or [NGTesting](https://testng.org/doc/) would be used for testing the spring application

   ## Selenium Testing :

   Selenium is a free (open-source) automated testing framework used to verify web applications across many platforms and browsers.
 To construct Selenium Test   Scripts, you can use a variety of computer languages, including Java, C#, and Python.
 Selenium testing is the term used to describe testing carried out with the Selenium testing tool.

   ## Database link
 [Remote Database URL](https://www.freesqldatabase.com/)

   ## Login to MarketPlace

 <a href = "app/login/login.component.html">login page</a>